An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

 \subsection{Structure of the paper}

 \Cref{sec:spectral-theory} and \ref{sec:cc} are preliminary sections dealing with the spectral theory and sub-Riemannian geometry of sub-Laplacians.
 In \cref{sec:rest}, we prove the previously mentioned truncated restriction type estimates. \Cref{sec:weighted-plancherel} is devoted to proving a weighted Plancherel estimate with weight $|x|^\gamma$.
-The proof of \cref{thm:main} is carried out in \cref{sec:main-proof}. \Cref{sec:weighted} is an additional section, where we show that a sub-elliptic estimate for the sub-Laplacian with the help of which one could directly transfer the approach of \cite{ChOu16} to the setting of Heisenberg type groups is in general false.
+In \cref{sec:abstract} we reduce the proof of \cref{thm:main} to spectral estimates for multipliers whose Fourier transform is supported on dyadic scales.
+The proof of this reduced version of \cref{thm:main} is given in \cref{sec:main-proof}. \Cref{sec:weighted} is an additional section, where we show that a sub-elliptic estimate for the sub-Laplacian with the help of which one could directly transfer the approach of \cite{ChOu16} to the setting of Heisenberg type groups is in general false.